homer6/logport/README.md

 ## Installation (Kubernetes)

 1. Ensure the target kafka topic exists and has acceptable retention.
-2. Add logport to your docker image (see the example [Dockerfile](https://github.com/homer6/logport/blob/master/Dockerfile){:target="_blank"}; Jetstream also has an example [Dockerfile](https://github.com/homer6/jetstream/blob/master/Dockerfile){:target="_blank"} ).
+2. Add logport to your docker image (see the example <a href="https://github.com/homer6/logport/blob/master/Dockerfile" target="_blank">Dockerfile</a>; Jetstream also has an example <a href="https://github.com/homer6/jetstream/blob/master/Dockerfile" target="_blank">Dockerfile</a>).
 Make logport the main `ENTRYPOINT` of your docker image.
 Your application and its arguments should follow.
 3. Log to stdout/stderr.